realitymediabook/realitymediabook.github.io/_appendices/chapter-authors.md

 permalink: /authors-designers/
 ---
 <h3>The Authors</h3>
 The three of us wrote the printed book *Reality Media* and conceived of the web site and immersive book *RealityMedia*.
-We also worked with the designers listed below to realize *RealityMedia.*
+We did not do this alone, collaborating with the designers and developers below to realize *RealityMedia.*  We would also like to thank the dozens of students who participated in our augmented reality design studio at Georgia Tech from 2019-2021.

 <div class="blockGroup">
     <ul class="blockGroup-list">